lnshi/node-cayley/README.md

 ### path.LabelContext([labelPath], [tags])

-> Note: the subgraph label of the N-Quads item should always be set to the same value with the the node which it is pointing out.
+> Note: the subgraph label of the N-Quads item should always be set to the same value with the the node which it is pointing out from.

 * Description: sets (or removes) the subgraph context to consider in the succedent traversals.
 Affects all `In()`, `Out()`, and `Both()` calls that follow it.